Food and the Basics of Staying Healthy while

 run a tourist economy with these illnesses floating about.
 Thus, it

-is unnecessary and a waste of money to buy and take malaria pills
+is unnecessary, perhaps a waste of money, to buy and take malaria pills

 and related preventative medicine for such tropical diseases.

 These critters of the tropics tend to strike wild fear in people from

 northern climates.
 However, the fear is unjustified.
 First of all

 Yucatán is not deep tropical forest as are other parts of South